HalleluBERT: Let Every Token That Has Meaning Bear Its Weight: Introduction

 The emergence of transformer-based language models such as BERT~\citep{devlin_bert_2019} and RoBERTa~\citep{liu_roberta_2019} has transformed natural language processing (NLP), enabling contextualized word representations that generalize across diverse downstream tasks.
 While multilingual encoders such as mBERT, mmBERT~\citep{marone2025mmbertmodernmultilingualencoder}, and XLM-RoBERTa~\citep{chan_xlm-roberta_2020} offer broad language coverage, monolingual models trained on large, high-quality corpora consistently outperform their multilingual counterparts on language-specific benchmarks~\citep{chan-etal-2020-germans,martin_camembert_2020,delobelle_robbert_2020,scheible-etal-2024-gottbert,scheibleschmitt2025geistbertbreathinglifegerman}.

-For Hebrew, several BERT-style models have been introduced, but most are limited by corpus size, shallow training, or lack of large-variant models.
-In particular, the recent HeRo encoder brought the RoBERTa architecture to Hebrew but was trained on small hardware, with unknown batch size and update steps, leaving open the question of how much additional performance could be unlocked by extensively pre-training at scale.
+For Hebrew, several BERT-style models have been introduced, but most are limited by corpus size, training budget, or absence of large-variant models.
+In particular, HeRo~\citep{shalumov2023herorobertalongformerhebrew} brought RoBERTa-style pre-training to Hebrew, but appears to have been trained under comparatively limited compute, and does not fully report the effective batch size or total update steps, leaving open how much additional performance could be unlocked under a more extensive pre-training setup.
 Further, there is no large-scale Hebrew model available.

 To address this gap, we introduce HalleluBERT, a RoBERTa-based encoder family trained from scratch on large-scale, cleaned Hebrew web corpora.
 We release both base and large variants under the MIT open-source license and benchmark them against existing Hebrew-specific and multilingual models.
 Our contributions are as follows: \begin{itemize} \item We trained and released HalleluBERT\textsubscript{base} and HalleluBERT\textsubscript{large}, RoBERTa-style encoders for Hebrew. \item We benchmarked HalleluBERT on NER and sentiment classification and provide a combined performance analysis against previous state-of-the-art models. \end{itemize}